 - Bag from corn or bamboo floss refill

 - Any paper padding in your life UNpacked box

 - Packaging from razor blades

 - Box from bamboo toothbrush

-- Box from corn floss
+- Box from corn or bamboo floss

 - Box from bamboo cotton swabs

 Reuse (keep these and use them again and again):